Doping corruption case reaches court in Paris - WHIZ News

 Prosecutors also charged Diack for involvement in a $ 1.5 million payment from Russia for use in electoral politics in his native Senegal.
 Prosecutors say the money was creamed off sponsorship and TV rights deals, negotiated with Russian officials.
 Prosecutors say the money was to finance presidential and legislative election campaigns in Senegal in 2012, in exchange for slowing down doping cases targeting Russian athletes.

-Diack is also accused of having enabled one of his sons, Papa Massata Diack, to embezzle IAAF sponsorship revenue from Russia’s VTB Bank, Chinese oil firm Sinopec and broadcaster CCTV, South Korean tech giant Samsung and others.
+Diack is also accused of having enabled his son to embezzle IAAF sponsorship revenue from Russia’s VTB Bank, Chinese oil firm Sinopec and broadcaster CCTV, South Korean tech giant Samsung and others.

-The son, Papa Massata, also faces corruption, money laundering and breach of trust charges but is not expected in court because Senegal has refused France’s extradition requests for the former IAAF marketing consultant.
+Papa Massata Diack also faces corruption, money laundering and breach of trust charges.
+Senegal has refused France’s extradition requests for the former IAAF marketing consultant.

 Also being tried for corruption and expected in court are a lawyer who advised Diack, Habib Cisse, and a doctor, Gabriel Dolle, who oversaw drug-testing at the IAAF and is accused of taking payments to delay doping cases.